gsileno/lppneu/README.md

 *pneu extension for LPPNs (Logic Programming Petri Nets)*

-LPPN integrates Logic Programming constructs with Petri Nets.
-The verb/noun categories are mapped as labelings of transitions/places.
+LPPN is a notation which integrates Logic Programming constructs with Petri Nets, under ongoing research and development.
+In short, the verb/noun categories are mapped as labelings of transitions/places.
 Tokens are grounded statements, consumed/produced by events.

 (still quite a prototype)